 Carina Organics Sweet Pea Dandruff Flake Removal Shampoo

 pH-balanced to 5.5-6.5 with apple cider vinegar.
-I’ve used this one myself, and can attest that it leaves your scalp and hair clean without feeling stripped.
+I’ve used this one myself, and can attest that it leaves your scalp and hair clean.
 Has a nice, light scent.
 Protein-free.

 Carina Organics Sweet Pea Deep Treatment Conditioner